 Note: there are three parallel exercise groups, you are supposed to attend only one.

-Solutions and additional material can be found in the ILIAS group of the course.
+Additional material will be found in the ILIAS group of the course.

 For all students which are not familiar with Python/

-Pang-Ning Tan, Michael Steinbach, Vipin Kumar: Introduction to Data Mining, Pearson.
+Pang-Ning Tan, Michael Steinbach, Anuj Karpatne, Vipin Kumar: Introduction to Data Mining, 2nd Global Edition, Pearson.

 Vijay Kotu, Bala Deshpande: Predictive Analytics and Data Mining: Concepts and Practice with RapidMiner.
 Morgan Kaufmann.